MonkeyMatrix/Cromha-Expansion-plugin/README.md

 git pull
 ```

-If it don't work, you can just re-download the plugin at [releases](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/releases) and put it in your [endless sky plugin directory](https://github.com/endless-sky/endless-sky/wiki/CreatingPlugins).
-And make sure you deleted the old Cromha Expansion plugin folder.
+If this does not work, you can just re-download the plugin at [releases](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/releases) and put it in your [endless sky plugin directory](https://github.com/endless-sky/endless-sky/wiki/CreatingPlugins).
+Make sure to delete the old Cromha Expansion plugin folder.

 ## Special thanks